kortaa/University/tictactoe/README.md

 Tic-Tac-Toe game in a termial.
-You can challenge yourself vs unbeaten AI(Min_Max algorithm).
+You can challenge yourself vs an unbeaten AI(Min_Max algorithm).